wp-plugins/totop-link/readme.txt

 Follow us on [Twitter](http://www.twitter.com/daobydesign) and on [Facebook](http://www.facebook.com/daobydesign) for updates and news.

 Visit the <a href="http://www.daobydesign.com/free-plugins/honeypot-module-for-contact-form-7-wordpress-plugin">Contact Form 7 Honeypot plugin page</a> for support & additional information.

+<strong>NOTE:</strong> If your contact form is displaying the honeypot shortcode after updating to CF7 3.6, please make sure you update to version 1.4 of this plugin or higher.

 == Installation ==